 Native pasture is found in the south-east section in Phase 1 of the Project.
-Native prairie will be stripped and salvaged separately with the area reclaimed as soon as practical.
+Native prairie will be stripped and salvaged separately and the native prairie area will be reclaimed as soon as practical.
 This should reduce the future establishment of weeds and invasive species and increase the seed propagule viability upon reclamation of the area.
 Overall this will encourage the return of native species during final reclamation.